leecher1337/thinkpad-Lx30-ec/readme.md

-# Thinkpad L430/L530/B590/E330 Embedded controller firmware patches
+# Thinkpad L430/L530/B480/B580/V480/V480c/V580/V580c/B490/B590/E330/V480s Embedded controller firmware patches

 Intro
 -----

-The main purpose of this software is to patch the EC on Lx30/B590/E330 series thinkpads to make the classic 7-row keyboards work.
+The main purpose of this software is to patch the EC on above mentioned series thinkpads to make the classic 7-row keyboards work.
 There are also patches included to disable the authentic battery validation check.